Humanitarian

 Poxvirus

 Bioinformatics Resource Center.
-The Center provides a relational database
+The Center provides a relational

-that supports data storage of poxvirus genomic sequences, and annotation
+that supports data storage of poxvirus genomic sequences, and

-and analysis of poxvirus genes; web-based data mining and sequence analysis
+and analysis of poxvirus genes; web-based data mining and sequence

 tools; software for analysis of complete genomes; a poxvirus literature